ibm-cloud-docs/FileStorage/accessing-file-storage-linux.md

 ## Mounting the {{site.data.keyword.filestorage_short}} share

-Use these instructions to connect a Linux-based {{site.data.keyword.cloud}} Compute instance to a Network file system (NFS) share.
 The example is based on RHEL 7.
 The steps can be adjusted for other Linux distributions according to the operating system's (OS) vendor documentation.
+For more information about setting up the NSF Client in Ubuntu, see [Ubuntu Wiki NFS Howto](https://help.ubuntu.com/community/SettingUpNFSHowTo#NFS_Client){:external}.
-{:shortdesc}
+{:tip}

 1. Install the required tools.
    ```